 Gone are the days when pool owners used sodium carbonate or bicarbonate (soda ash and baking soda) to help raise their pool water’s pH when things got excessively acidic.
 Instead, pool owners now use borax as a quicker, easier, and more effective solution.

-When applied in the correct amounts, this product serves exceptionally well in increasing the pH of an imbalanced pool.
+When applied in the correct amounts, this product increases the pH of an imbalanced pool.
 And it does so without the process of raising the alkalinity.

 Borax is not a bicarbonate compound, so its effect on the water’s alkalinity will be insignificant.